-This macronutrient calculator, or macro calculator for short, is a comprehensive tool that can serve as your personal diet companion.
-After providing a few basic pieces of information such as the current level of exercise or target weight, you will receive a detailed, week-by-week diet plan based on your macros intake.
+This macronutrient calculator, or macro calculator for short, is an online tool that can help you figure out your macro ratios.
+After providing a few basic pieces of information such as the current level of exercise or target weight, you will receive a detailed plan based on your macros intake.
 Additionally, you can scroll down for some tips on how to calculate macros or what is the optimal calorie deficit for a safe weight loss.

 This OMNI calculator was created in cooperation with a dietitian Dorota Sokół, who runs the portal Przewodnik Żywienia about healthy nutrition.